- Recruiting at RIT

 • Contact the Office of Cooperative Education and Career Services with any

 • Be sensitive and supportive to the goals of your organization's co-op

 • Pay particular attention to adjusting the co-op student's workload as his/her

 Provide frequent feedback for the co-op student about performance.
-In addition, towards the end of each academic quarter, you will receive a co-op student evaluation form from the Office of Cooperative Education and Career Services.
-The form needs to be returned to the Office of Cooperative Education and Career Services upon completion in order for the student to receive credit for the co-op experience.
+In addition, towards the end of each academic term, you will receive an email with a link to a co-op student evaluation form from the Office of Cooperative Education and Career Services.
+The online form needs to be submitted to the Office of Cooperative Education and Career Services upon completion in order for the student to receive credit for the co-op experience.
 We ask that you use that form to:

 • Provide formalized performance feedback for your co-op student.